kevinolega/callcentertrainingtips/_posts/2014/2014-05-27-four-lessons-allowed.md

 There is no easy way to change your attitude.

-Most of my attitude change is a result of me being exposed to other people’s beliefs and attitudes.
+Most of my attitude change is a result of my exposure to other people’s beliefs and attitudes.

-If I admire or like a person and they have the results that I want, I copy what I find useful.
+I copy what I find helpful from people who I admire and have the exact results that I want for myself.

-I study how they respond to situations and as I understand why the attitude works and eventually I adapt some into my own beliefs.
+I study how successful people respond to different situations.

+I make an effort to understand why the attitude works.

+I also aspire to adopt some helpful beliefs into my daily practice eventually.

-## LESSON 1: It’s not the situation, it’s my response that affects the end result.
+## LESSON 1:

+My situation does not determine my final outcome.

+The final outcome is a result of how well I handle my situation.

-Some people are born with gifts and have bad results.
+Some people are born with gifts and have poor results.

 Some people start from nothing and gain the life they want.

-The reality is, no matter how bad or good a situation becomes, how you play what you are given determines the outcome.
+How you behave, and the strategies that you follow will determine the end results.

+The chef determines the end product.

+There's always something that I can do to improve a bad situation.

+There's also something I can do to make a good situation worse.

+How I play the elements that I'm given is an important factor that determines the outcome.

+Your situation or circumstances is not for your to decide.

-It’s what you choose to do with the time given to you.
+What you can decide is what you choose to do with the situation that's given to you.

 ## LESSON 2.

 I am a problem solver.

 Companies pay me to solve their problems.

-That’s a fact.
+I get paid by providing extra hands, eyes, and brains.

-If there are no problems they wouldn’t need to hire me for anything.
+The company wouldn't need to hire me for anything if there were no problems.

+My usefulness is determined by my ability to solve problems.

 I see difficulty as an opportunity that I can take advantage of to help myself and others.

 ## LESSON 3.

-My confidence and skill level determines the size of challenges that I can overcome.
+My confidence and skill level determine the size of challenges that I can overcome.

+I can be happy.

+I can make money.

+I can reach higher levels.

+Success requires skills.

-If I work on my skills hard enough, it will reach a level where I can make money and be happy at the same time.
+I will be successful if I work on my skills hard enough.

 Top performers are never sad about their jobs.

 My confidence influences my skill level.

-If I believe I can I can try.
+If I believe I can, I can.

+The only way to find out is by trying.

 Even if I fail, I can learn to do better.

 If I have no faith in myself, I cannot move forward.

-I believe I am God’s masterpiece, I should act like one.
+I believe I am God’s masterpiece.

+I should act like one.

 ## LESSON 4.

-Large challenges can be overcome if you take on problems part by part.
+Break down big problems into tiny parts.

+Complex problems feel impossible.

+Little problems are easy.

+Organize complex problems and large challenges into tiny easy-to-do tasks.

 There’s no other way.